 Although the fort, a Park’s Canada site, was closed when we visited, the grounds were full of people out enjoying the warm afternoon sunshine and the beautiful views out over the rapids of the Richelieu River.
 Picnic tables were scattered throughout the green space, under tall mature maples.
 We stopped at the concrete barrier along the water to watch the flocks of Canada Geese, Mallards, Ring-billed and Bonaparte's Gulls, and Hooded Mergansers foraging out in the fast moving waters.
 We also spotted a couple Double-crested Cormorants, Scaups, and American Black Ducks.
 Not only is the spot rich in history, it is also a great place to watch birds, with 189 species being reported there on eBird over the past couple of years.

-We found a small and inexpensive restaurant in which to get a bite to eat, and then made our way back to our room for a Zoom call and then to get down to work.
+We found a small and inexpensive restaurant in which to get a bite to eat, and then made our way back to our room for a Zoom call, a late night presentation on the west coats, and then to get down to work.
 As one of the final days we'll spend on the trail this year, it was a very enjoyable and interesting one indeed.

 Remember to follow our entire adventure here : www.comewalkwithus.online